3.29.2024

 All The Queen's Spies, Clements - B

 It is 1583, and the Queen and Walsingham conspire to exile Dee to the continent where they expect him to travel to Prague and spy on the Emperor Rudolf.
 It is Rudolf's toleration of non-Catholics that may keep him away from any plans by the French and Spanish to restore Romanism in England.
 Dee and his party are able to distract the Emperor by appealing to his interests in the occult.
-Although these books are based in fact and are quite creative, I suspect I will not follow up when the next one is published.

 The Mystery Guest, Prose - B